Notes on Post-Victorian Ferrotypes

 These three ferrotypes of unknown young people, by unknown photographers,are broadly similar to the American Gem, but the mount is much smaller than the carte de visite size of the Gem, being 1.8 x 2.8 inches.
 The ferrotypes are held in place by paper cover sheets stuck onto the reverse.
 The ferrotypes are larger than those encountered on many of the American Gems and measure approximately 1 inch or 1.1 inches x 1.5 inches.
 From the images themselves these seem to be 19th rather than 20th Century.
 The overall size of the mount matches some versions of the midget carte de visite.
 We have yet to discover a contemporary name for these midget carte ferrotypes.

 The three larger mounted ferrotypes above are all of unknown people by unknown photographers.
 The clothing of the subjects would put these in the 1920s/30s.
 The central example appears to have been tinted.
 The text in the background on the right hand image shows that the camera used reversed the image.
 The mounts have serrated patterned edges and are 3.1 x 5 inches, so midway between a conventional carte de visite and a cabinet photograph.
-The actual ferrotypes measure 1.75 x 2.5 inches.
-Below the three mounted examples is an unmounted ferrotype 1.75 x 2.5 inches taken from a similar mount, which was falling apart.
+The actual ferrotypes measure 1¾ x 2½ inches.
+Below the three mounted examples is an unmounted ferrotype 1¾ x 2½ inches taken from a similar mount, which was falling apart.
 This depicts two ladies in overcoats, apparently from the 1920s.
 Half way down the right hand edge of the plate is a small circular indentation and on the reverse is a corresponding slightly raised pinhead shape.
 These would have enabled the operator to load the plates into the camera with the correct orientation by touch.
-All of these very dark Tintypes have been lightened slightly in Photoshop in order to make the images visible.
+Jonathan Fallowfield, in their 1933 catalogue, were listing plates this size which they described as "dented" which they said was to prevent the plates sticking together as they were provided without paper in between and were ready to be loaded directly into magazines.
+[All of these very dark Tintypes have been lightened slightly in Photoshop in order to make the images visible].
 To date we have not discovered a contemporary name for this type of presentation of a ferrotype.